LeviHassel/.net-flicks/README.md

    * [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/windows ".NET Core 2.1 SDK")
    * [Visual Studio Community 2017](https://www.visualstudio.com/downloads/ "Visual Studio Community 2017") (15.7+ is required for Core 2.1, select `ASP.NET and web development` workload during installation)
 2. Download this repository
-3. Open the solution in Visual Studio and run the Web project; this may take some time, as it will create and seed DotNetFlicksDb, the application's database (special thanks to [TMDB](https://www.themoviedb.org "TMDB") for providing the seed data)
+3. Open the solution in Visual Studio and run the Web project (this may take some time, as it will create and seed the database)
 4. Log into the default administrator account (email: `admin@dotnetflicks.com`, password: `p@ssWORD471`) or create your own account to start using the site

 ### Tips